 What is Upper Explosive Limit or UEL?

 The highest concentration of a gas or vapor that will cause an explosion or burn in the air when ignited is defined as the Upper Explosive Limit (UEL).
 The other term for upper explosive limit is the Upper Flammable Limit or UFL.
 For example, propane will explode till the concentration does not exceed 9.5% in the air.
 Hence, the UEL of propane is 9.5%.

 For a fire or explosion to take place, all three elements of the fire triangle must be present simultaneously.
 Those are fuel, an ignition source, and air/ oxygen.
 The ratio of fuel and oxygen must be above a certain minimum limit and below a maximum certain limit.
-This limiting minimum value is known as Lower Explosive Limit and the limiting maximum value is known as Upper Explosive Limit which varies with each flammable gas/vapor.
+This limiting minimum value is known as the Lower Explosive Limit and the limiting maximum value is known as the Upper Explosive Limit which varies with each flammable gas/vapor.

 Significance of Lower Explosive Limit (LEL) and Upper Explosive Limit (UEL)

 Information about the Lower Explosive Limits (LEL) and Upper Explosive Limits (UEL) of a gas/vapor is very important.
 Below the LEL level, the fuel and oxygen mixture is very lean and it will not cause burning or explosion.
 Again there will be a maximum concentration of gas (UEL) above which the fuel and air mixture will be very rich to cause an explosion.
 So, When the fuel and air mixture falls in between LEL and UEL limit, the condition is hazardous and it may cause fire/explosion in presence of an ignition source.